 The fruit is unfamiliar too as they have a short shelf life, two or three days or a week if chilled, and therefore are not often seen at grocers.
-Not a problem for home growers though as you can freeze the flesh and use it in smoothies or ice-cream.
-Pick them just as they ripen before they fall from the tree as they quickly ferment to an astringent taste.
+Not a problem for home growers, though, as you can freeze the flesh and use it in smoothies or ice cream.
+Pick them just as they ripen before falling from the tree as they ferment to an astringent taste.

-They prefer part sun, say five hours a day, though Dirr writes they do well in full sun too in moist slightly acidic soil.
-They’re often seen along woodland edges.
-Their purplish maroon flowers come in early to mid-May in these parts (zone 5b-6) just before or about when their leaves emerge.
-Some say the flowers smell like rotten meat; hopefully only when you stick your nose in it.
-Besides they can’t be that bad as butterflies adore them.
+They prefer part sun, say five hours a day, though Dirr writes they do well in full sun too in moist, slightly acidic soil.
+They often grow along woodland edges.
+Their purplish maroon flowers come early to mid-May in these parts (zone 5b-6) just before or about when their leaves emerge.
+Some say the flowers smell like rotten meat, hopefully only when you stick your nose in them.
+Besides, they can’t be that bad as butterflies adore them.

-I’m sold on adding a few Pawpaw right next to our Buckeyes, though I’ve heard our resident raccoons may beat us to the fruit.
+I love the idea of adding a few Pawpaw right next to our Buckeyes, though I’ve heard our resident raccoons may beat us to the fruit.
 That’s okay.
 I’ll share a few pawpaws with the furry four-pawed fellows.
 Garden Dilemmas?
 AskMaryStone@gmail.com